User Spotlight

 8.-glb-director_2

 We’ve taken a lot of care in the director to remove as much state as possible.
 GLB director doesn’t have any sort of state sharing like you might have seen with like IPVS.
 We don’t do any sort of TCP connection multicast sharing across nodes or anything like that.
-What we do do is we basically build a forwarding table that’s identical on every single host and it’s kind of similar to like ECMP, where we hash clients onto that forwarding table and then route their requests to specific proxies in the backend.
+What we do is we basically build a forwarding table that’s identical on every single host and it’s kind of similar to like ECMP, where we hash clients onto that forwarding table and then route their requests to specific proxies in the backend.

 Each client has their source IP and source port hashed using zip hash and then that hash is then used to assign them to an L4 proxy based on something called a rendezvous hash.
 That rendezvous hash has a nice property of being able to, basically, when changes are made to the forwarding table only 1/n connections are reset.
 They’re assigned to that specific host.
 And so, again, in pursuit of breaking as few TCP connections as we can, we only are breaking the connections of the clients that are connected to the host that is failing.
 Then, the other way those changes happen is that we have a health check daemon on each of the director hosts.
 They are constantly checking the proxy hosts and making changes and updating that forwarding table.